 This attention to detail is key to achieving Atlanta and Dave’s ‘pale and interesting’ look.
 Floorboards are stripped back and painted white, and the walls are painted simply in Dulux Trade white paint.
 “It’s a nice white – not too cold, not too warm.
 We like the simplicity of this blank canvas that we then add stuff too,” says Atlanta.
 Antique and vintage pieces add character and texture while mirrors maximise daylight.
 “Mirrors work wonders and we’re obsessed with chandeliers – they don’t have to be perfect,” says Atlanta.
 “It’s the twinkle I love.
 I also have an obsession with disco balls – they just bring light and life to the place.”

-While the couple love sourcing vintage and antiques (they now have an vintage emporium on the Pale and Interesting online store) they’re also advocates of the less is more approach to decorating.
+While the couple love sourcing vintage and antiques, they’re also advocates of the less is more approach to decorating.
 “In my mind, everybody has a different threshold to clutter,” Atlanta says.
 “For me, there are certain objects that make my heart flutter every time I walk past them: a vase or a teacup or a cushion – there are certain things I see and I think ‘oh, that made my day better’.
 If there was too much clutter around it then I wouldn’t be able to appreciate it, so there is an element of giving things space to breathe.”

 A long mantlepiece shelf which spans a whole wall is the perfect place for Atlanta to display the objects which make her heart sing.
 “It’s packed with my treasures – one intense, encrusted area of decorations and things that I love and it has lots of white space around it.
 You have the contrast of cleanliness and emptiness and a strong shot of decoration.
 Only keep the things you love and make a home for them, honour them,” says Atlanta.